Academic Catalog

 PHYS 200 - Modern Physics (4 Credit Hours)

-A quantitative study of topics in modern physics including relativistic kinematics and dynamics, interactions between light and matter, an introduction to the principles of quantum mechanics, and atomic physics.
-Additional topics may include solid-state physics, nuclear physics, or other contemporary topics.
+A quantitative study of topics in modern physics including relativistic kinematics and dynamics, interactions between light and matter, quantum mechanics, and atomic physics.
 Analytical techniques are emphasized throughout.

 PHYS 201 - Applied Mathematics for Physical Systems (4 Credit Hours)

-A one-semester overview of mathematics applied to physical systems, with extensive use of examples from introductory and intermediate physics.
+An overview of mathematics applied to physical systems, with extensive use of examples from introductory and intermediate physics.
 Topics covered will include operators, functions, vectors, complex numbers, integration, differentiation, geometry, differential equations, and linear algebra.
-The unity of linear systems will be emphasized, though non-linearity will also be discussed.
-Both hand- and computer-aided computation will be required.
+The unity of linear systems will be emphasized.
+Students will develop both analytical and computational techniques.

 Prerequisite(s): PHYS 122 or PHYS 127.